RatulMaharaj/react-flask-app/README.md

  Example: docker swarm init --advertise-addr x.x.x.x

 ### Step 2:
-* Now, add worker node by copying the command of the “swarm init” and paste the output onto the worker node:
+* Now, add a worker node by copying the command of the “swarm init” and paste the output onto the worker node:

 ```
 docker swarm --token xxxx-xxxxx-xxxxxx-xxxxx
 ````
 ### Step 3:
-* Deploy the application using docker stack
+* Deploy the application using the docker stack
 ```
 docker stack deploy -c docker.stack.yml <stack-name>
 ```